Our office is closing at 5:30 PM CST for a company event.

 How Does a Surety Bond Work?

-When Do You Need to Buy a Surety Bond?
+When Do I Need a Surety Bond?

-Individuals need to buy surety bonds as a guarantee they'll fulfill a contract, task or professional requirement.
 Here are some common situations in which you might need to get a surety bond:

 • You're applying for a professional license, possibly as a new business owner